Mali Elephant Project|

 Every year the Gourma loses much of its resources in pasture and forage to bush fires which sweep through the grassy areas during the dry season when the grass is tinder dry.
 These are generally caused accidentally from activities such as tea-making, or smoking, but in the south, agriculturalists may start them in order to prevent the transhumant cattle herds from staying in their area.

 Education and Outreach with Surrounding Communities and GovernmentAnother important aspect of the project is education and raising public awareness about the changes and the reasons for them.
-ICFC has continuously supported community outreach activities such as:
+ICFC has supported community outreach activities including: